What is the ELD Mandate?

 The ELD mandate — or the final ELD rule — was published by the FMCSA in 2015.
-It requires most commercial motor vehicle drivers to install FMCSA-compliant ELDs to record their Hours of Service data.
+It requires most commercial motor vehicle drivers to install FMCSA-registered ELDs to record their Hours of Service (HOS) data.

 The ELD mandate became mandatory on December 18, 2017.
 The full compliance phase of the final ELD rule started on December 16, 2019.